SAP-archive/yaas-storefront/Readme.md

 - [Angular Bootstrap](http://angular-ui.github.io/bootstrap/) AngularJS implementation for Bootstrap widgets (for instance, pagination).
 - [Restangular](https://github.com/mgonto/restangular) Library simplifying access of REST services through Angular's $resource service.
 - [ngInfiniteScroll](http://binarymuse.github.io/ngInfiniteScroll/) Infinite scrolling in AngularJS.
 Used for the "browse product" pages.

+### About Contributions

+At the moment, we are not accepting pull requests or contributions to this repository.
+This is likely to change in the future.
+In the meantime, we encourage you to create a fork of the repository and make edits there.
+You can also report bugs using GitHub's issue tracking system.

+### License

+See the License.md file for complete license information.